 Average Weather in Basseterre St. Kitts & Nevis

-Basseterre has a tropical climate with dry summers.
-The temperature typically varies from 75°F to 88°F over the course of the year, and is rarely below 72°F or above 90°F.
+The climate in Basseterre is hot, oppressive, extremely windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 75°F to 88°F and is rarely below 72°F or above 90°F.

 Average High and Low Temperature